MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1032-implement-standard-exception-constructors.md

 - public NewException(string, Exception)

-Additionally, if you're running legacy FxCop static code analysis as opposed to [Roslyn-based FxCop analyzers](../code-quality/roslyn-analyzers-overview.md), the absence of a fourth constructor also generates a violation:
+Additionally, if you're running legacy FxCop analysis as opposed to [.NET Compiler Platform-based FxCop analyzers](../code-quality/roslyn-analyzers-overview.md), the absence of a fourth constructor also generates a violation:

 - protected or private NewException(SerializationInfo, StreamingContext)